-- 14. Remove the small M3 set screw at the bottom of the front face of the housing using a 1.5 mm hex key. - 15.
-Use needle-nose pliers to remove the pivot pin that secures the gimbal ring in the housing. - 16.
-Remove the turbine motor with the gimbal ring and air supply ring attached from the housing.
-Move the turbine motor assembly in the direction the pivot pin was removed to extract it from the housing.
+- 15. Remove the small M3 set screw at the bottom of the front face of the housing using a 1.5 mm hex key. - 16.
+Use needle-nose pliers to remove the pivot pin that secures the gimbal ring in the housing. - 17.
+With the gimbal ring and air supply ring attached to the motor, remove the turbine motor from the housing.